mayinghan/CAP4770Group7/README.md

 ## File Structure
 #### `Gregory`
+- #### `LSTM as Classifer Metrics.ipynb` - Jupyter Notebooke where code was written to output classifier metrics of LSTM, assuming we convert the regression values from the original LSTM to their appropriate toxic/non-toxic classification
-- #### `TF_IDF Text Classification.ipynb` - Jupiter Notebook where project code is written.
+- #### `TF_IDF Text Classification.ipynb` - Jupyter Notebook where project code is written.
 Performs data cleaning (stop word and character removal).
 Uses TF_IDF and simple classification methods
 - #### `README.md` - Contains links to websites that were used as reference when coding
 #### `Nicholas`
 - #### `README.md` - Contains link to *Google Colab* where are project code is written